 The Estate Planning Guide for Second Marriages in Riverside California

 Second marriages have become much more prevalent over the past several years, and the legal issues associated with entering into a second marriage should be taken into consideration.
 In many cases, each parent has a child or children from a previous marriage and maybe bringing separate assets and retirement plans into the new union.
 When I counsel couples planning on entering into a blended family through a second (or subsequent) marriage, I encourage them to have candid conversations about the planning required to protect the interests of their children.

 Most parents are interested in ensuring that their own children will be provided for if they pass away before their future spouse.
-There may be special assets such as collections, antiques, jewelry or other momentos that need to be passed on to specific beneficiaries.
-I help couples in these situations to have open productive conversations, so that we can design a trust that will protect their separate and shared assets, while providing for the children and heirs that exist today, as well as any that may come out of the new union.
+There may be special assets such as collections, antiques, jewellery or other mementos that need to be passed on to specific beneficiaries.
+I help couples in these situations to have open productive conversations, so that we can design a trust that will protect their separate and shared assets while providing for the children and heirs that exist today, as well as any that may come out of the new union.
+Second Family Trust

 We Get REsults

 I have helped individuals with various backgrounds, ranging from judges and doctors to blue-collar workers and retired individuals.

 How do I create an estate plan for my second marriage or blended family?